uwcartlab/webmapping/Chapter6/readme.md

 ### II.
 Sequence UI Controls

 Step 1 in the pseudocode is creating a slider widget.
 For now, we can place our sequence controls outside of the map in a separate HTML `<div>` element with id `#panel` beneath the `#map` element in our _index.html_ file (Example 3.3).
-We will move these onto the map in Week 6.
+We will move these onto the map in Chapter 7.

 ###### Example 3.3: Adding a `<div>` panel for the sequence controls in _index.html_